2010 Tacoma New Car Test Drive

-The Toyota Tacoma is arguably the best truck in a field of outstanding midsize pickups.
-It's certainly the most popular: The Tacoma dominates the market for mid-size pickups.
+The Toyota Tacoma is arguably the best truck in a field of solid midsize pickups.
+It's certainly the most popular: The Tacoma dominates the market for midsize pickups.
 It comes in a wide range of configurations to please a wide range of buyers.

-For 2009, all models and trim levels of the Tacoma receive as standard equipment Toyota's Star Safety System, which includes anti-lock brakes (ABS), Electronic Brake-force Distribution (EBD), Brake Assist, Vehicle Stability Control (VSC) and Traction Control (TC).
-An Automatic Limited-slip Differential (Auto-LSD), which uses brake intervention in place of a mechanical-type limited-slip to help reduce wheel-spin, is standard on all 2009 Tacoma models with the exception of those fitted with TRD Off-Road packages; those will have a separate locking differential.
-The Auto-LSD replaces the mechanical limited-slip in all applications where it was previously available.
-2009 Access Cab models have a redesigned rear seat for improved comfort, as well as standard power windows and door locks.
-2009 Tacoma SR5 models get new seat fabric.
+All models and trim levels of the Tacoma receive as standard equipment Toyota's Star Safety System, which includes anti-lock brakes (ABS), Electronic Brake-force Distribution (EBD), Brake Assist, Vehicle Stability Control (VSC) and Traction Control (TC).
+An Automatic Limited-Slip Differential (Auto-LSD), which uses brake intervention in place of a mechanical-type limited-slip to help reduce wheel-spin, is standard on all Tacoma models with the exception of those fitted with TRD Off-Road packages; those will have a separate locking differential.

 For those who drive hard, there is a dealer-installed TRD Big Brake system developed by engineers with the Toyota Technical Center and Toyota Racing Development to provide effective braking performance under sustained heavy use.
 It improves pedal feel and substantially reduces brake fade from repeated high-speed applications.